PDF Cover

 Digital Revolution Impacting Diagnostics

 A trend of accelerating digitalisation of dental imaging is elevating the intra oral cameras market from a niche product primarily used by dental specialists into a key region of the practice of data led dentistry.
-With dental practices increasingly using high resolution imaging, chairside diagnostic tools and digital technology to speed up work flows, intraoral cameras are being used to increase the accuracy of diagnoses, the communication with patients and the acceptance of treatments.
-The integration of dental practice management software with CAD/CAM systems, plus emerging telemedicine concepts is expected to increase the dental market by about $525 million by the year 2030.
+With dental practices increasingly using high resolution imaging, chairside diagnostic tools and digital technology to speed up work flows, IOC are being used to increase the accuracy of diagnoses, the communication with patients and the acceptance of treatments.
+The integration of dental practice management software with CAD/CAM systems, plus emerging smart telemedicine concepts is expected to increase the dental market by about $525 million by the year 2030.
 Companies that are preparing for this market shift by integrating cloud and AI technologies with their dental imaging products are best placed to meet this growing demand and establish themselves as the benchmarks for the industry.

 02